 Course Duration: 2.5 days.

-The course fee includes materials for the beginners’ project and a light lunch on Saturday and Sunday.
-Students are encouraged to bring any tools they may have and to prepare for the course by considering words, SHORT phrases or quotations to incorporate into their work.
+The course fee includes materials for the beginners’ project.
+Students are encouraged to bring any tools they may have and to prepare for the course by considering words, short phrases or quotations to incorporate into their work.

 ABOUT OUR TUTOR

 Gary Breeze is recognised as one of the leading craftspeople in his ﬁeld.
 For over 25 years he has won numerous public commissions, from the lettering on the Princess of Wales’ memorial to Richard III’s tomb.

 Gary has a broad approach to design, tackling everything from coins for the Royal Mint to landscapes, and was awarded a second RHS Chelsea Flower Show Gold medal for his evocation of a medieval Broadland boatyard sponsored and built by students and staff of the IBTC in 2017.

 Today’s boat builder needs a wide variety of skills.
 You must understand the proper use of wood and G.R.P. (glass reinforced plastics), and must have an understanding of how engines, plumbing and electrics systems are installed.
 You must know how to cost your work.
 You must be aware of new technology and yet be able to repair or restore boats built fifty years ago or more.